Non-Linear Dynamic Inversion with Actuator Dynamics: an Incremental Control Perspective: Nonlinear Dynamic Inversion control law with first-order linear actuator dynamics

-Often a linear controller is used to regulate the output y.
-In the paper, for the next step the virtual control input $\nu$ is designed using a linear error controller such that the specified error dynamics are achieved.
-The order of the error dynamics in y will correspond to the sum of the relative degree and the order of the actuators, such that these could be specified by
+Often a linear controller is used to regulate the output $\boldsymbol{y}$.
+In this paper, for the next step, the virtual control input $\boldsymbol{\nu}$ is designed using a linear error controller such that the specified error dynamics are achieved.
+The order of the error dynamics in $\boldsymbol{y}$ will correspond to the sum of the relative degree and the order of the actuator dynamics, such that the error dynamics could be specified by